Marisol Ayuso

 María Soledad Ayuso Domínguez (born May 19, 1943, in Madrid) better known as Marisol Ayuso is a Spanish stage, movie and television actress.

 Personal life

 Her father, Pedro Pablo Ayuso, was also an actor, and her mother, María Soledad Domínguez Giraldes, was an aristocrat (the granddaughter of the Viscount of Troncoso).
+She is also descendant of King Charles IV of Spain.

 She has a daughter with the former director of the General Spanish Society of Authors (SGAE) who was the owner of the disco "Pachá" in the 1980s.